 PLAYSTATION is a registered trademark of Sony Computer Entertainment Inc.

-All other trademarks and trade names are the properties of their
+All other trademarks and trade names are the properties of their respective owners.

 SOURCE: Activision, Inc.